- Business & Community Economic Development

-In 2014, the University of Minnesota-Twin Cities received the Higher Education Excellence in Diversity Award from Insight Into Diversity for the third year in a row.
+In 2015, the University of Minnesota-Twin Cities received the Higher Education Excellence in Diversity Award from Insight Into Diversity for the fourth year in a row.

-Campus Pride, in 2014, named the University of Minnesota-Twin Cities as one of the top 50 LGBTQ-friendly universities in the nation, marking three consecutive years that the U of M-Twin Cities has received this recognition.
-The University of Minnesota-Duluth was also on the 2014 list of most LGBTQ-friendly colleges and universities.
+Campus Pride, in 2015, named the University of Minnesota-Twin Cities as one of the top 50 LGBTQ-friendly universities in the nation, marking four consecutive years that the U of M-Twin Cities has received this recognition.

 Learn more about the Office for Equity and Diversity and the University of Minnesota:

 - Welcome to Your Community: A Guide to Diversity Resources at the University of Minnesota and in the Twin Cities (PDF)

 - The University of Minnesota At a Glance